happydasch/nspanel_haui/docs/panels/panel_timer.md

 ## About

 The timer panel allows to run a (for now local) timer.
+If a time bigger than 0 is set, the timer will run backwards, if a time of 0 is set, the timer will run forward.

 `type: timer`